GraceKeane/theory-algos-project/README.md

 4. Execute the program: ```./SHA512 abc.txt```<br>
 5. Run tests: ```./tests.sh```

-- Add screencasts to explain how to run & code snippets

 ## Command Line Arguments
 The C programming language allows for the use of command-line arguments.
 Command-line arguments allow data to be provided to the program at runtime.
 Arguments can be passed to the main method if the main method is declared as follows.
 ``` c
 int main(int argc, char *argv[]){